mfaks/mfaks/README.md

 Hello There!
-My name is Muhammad Faks (he/him/his).
+My name is Muhammad Faks.

 I am a third-year computer science student pursuing a Bachelor of Science in Computer Science at Oregon State University.
 I possess excellent communication skills, am an organized academic, and am an active member of the Oregon State College of Engineering community.
 I am eager to learn from industry professionals as I develop my skills and contribute to the field as an aspiring software engineer.